SoftwareDefinedVehicle/seat-adjuster-template/develop-seat-adjuster.md

 ## Start Runtime in DevContainer to test application

-As mentioned before, the execution and, thus, the testing of the application requires a set of other components to be available like the KUKSA Databroker or an MQTT-broker.
+As mentioned before, the execution and, thus, the testing of the application requires a set of other components to be available like the KUKSA Databroker or a MQTT-broker.
 Furthermore, the deployment, the configuration, and the behavior of the application may change depending on the used (container) management solution.
 Therefore, Eclipse Velocitas allows the deployment of the required components and the application with the container management approach of choice inside the DevContainer.